 She quickly developed a devout fan base, calling themselves "sparkplugs" and in May 2007, in a showdown with beatboxer Blake Lewis, Jordin was crowned the youngest winner in American Idol history.

 In November of that year, Jordin released her self-titled debut album.
 Her second single, "No Air" — a duet with Chris Brown — peaked at #3 on the Billboard Hot 100 chart and sold more than three million copies, making it the best selling single of any American Idol winner.

 While singing was always a passion of Jordin's, her early school days in drama class developed a love of acting as well.
 In 2009, Jordin made her acting debut on the Disney Channel's The Suite Life on Deck, guest starring as herself, following it up with an appearance on the Nickelodeon comedy Big Time Rush.
 Her biggest acting challenge came in 2010 when she landed a role on Broadway in the Tony award-winning production In the Heights.
 Jordin took part in the show for 12 consecutive weeks.

 In 2012, Jordin made her feature film debut in the 1960's Motown musical Sparkle, playing the title character.
-Inspired by The Supremes, the movie is notable for being Whitney Houston's last film.
+Inspired by The Supremes, the movie is notable for being Whitney Houston's final film before she passed away.